-We’ve decided to apply this increase in full, so your rent will go up by 2.7% (1% plus 1.7% CPI).
-In making this decision our Board carefully considered the impact of affordability on residents, including what’s happening to wages and benefits for people on low incomes, and assessed that against the financial capacity we need to keep delivering our social purpose of building new affordable homes for people in the future.
+This means your rent will go up by 4.1% (1% plus 3.1% CPI).
+In making this decision our Board carefully considered the impact of affordability on residents, including the cost of living increases, and assessed that against the financial capacity we need to keep delivering our social purpose of building new affordable homes for people in the future.

 CPI shows how the price of goods and services are increasing, and is commonly known as inflation or the cost of living.
 As prices increase, each pound we receive in rent becomes less valuable because it pays for fewer goods and services.
 We’re committed to providing high-quality homes and services so to keep doing this we’ve decided to increase rents in line with CPI.

 You can find out more about CPI on the Office for National Statistics’ website at www.ons.gov.uk.